galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/simbank-IVT.md

 These methods are available via the imported `Zos3270Terminal` Manager, which was written by a specialist and made available by the Galasa framework to anyone who needs to write a test that uses such an abstraction.
 It supports a fluent style, allowing its methods to be chained in a natural and easily-understandable fashion.

-Two `assertThat()` assertions then confirm that the test has arrived on its intended screen, verified by the presence of a single occurrence of each of the strings SIMBANK MAIN MENU and BANKTEST.
+Two `assertThat()` assertions then confirm that the test has arrived on its intended screen, verified by the presence of a single occurrence of each of the strings SIMPLATFORM MAIN MENU and BANKTEST.

 ```java
 //Assert that the session manager has a bank session available